iRustom/RV32IC-Simulator/README.md

 # Computer Organization and Assembly Language - Project I - RV32IC-Simulator
 ## How to Build and Use The Simulator
+Clone the repo onto your device, then, using the command line pass the two files containing the text and data section to the main and run it.
+use: rvsim <machine_code_file_name> <data_file_name> ,Where data file is optional
 ## Project Members:
 - Ahmed Ali
 - Omar Elfouly